goauthlink/authlink/README.md

 There are situations when your policies behave in a way that is not what you expect.
 Logging the results of policy checking may help you understand faster which specific policy from the set of policies was matched by the request condition (this is not always obvious, especially if using regular expression templates).
 You can also see which client name the agent has determined.

-The APC agent has a logging feature for checking result.
+Agent has a logging feature for checking result.
 By default it is disabled.
 To enable it, you can use a parameter `--log-check-results`.
 Then all checking requests will be logged similar to this:

 ```
 time= level=INFO msg="check result: false, uri: test, method: POST, headers: map[accept:*/* user-agent:curl/8.6.0 x-method:POST x-path:test], policy endpoint: /order/[0-9]+/info, parsed client: "